danielstieger/moware35/README.md

 explorable, understandable and changeable.

 ```
-This is the moware mini branch
+This is the moware 11 branch

-The mini is compatible to moware 2020 npc.
 ```

 More information is provided at http://www.modellwerkstatt.org